Duet3D/wiki-content/home.md

 # Overview of Duet3D hardware

 Duet3D control [hardware](/Duet3D_hardware) is split into the [Duet 3 Family](/Duet3D_hardware/Duet_3_family), [Duet 2 Family](/Duet3D_hardware/Duet_2_family) and various [accessories](/Duet3D_hardware/Accessories).
 Duet 2 hardware is well established and used in a wide range of machines.
 Duet 3 hardware are newer, more extendable and have a greater choice of stepper drivers.
 Duet 3 also allows for connecting a single board computer for additional networking, user interface and third party program options (See the description of Duet Software Framework below).
-All Duet mainboards are designed to be controlled over a network, either directly in standalone mode or via Duet Software Framework.
+All Duet mainboards are designed to be controlled over a network, either directly in standalone mode or via Duet Software Framework (DSF).
 In general accessories work with both Duet 2 and Duet 3 hardware.

 # Overview of Duet3D firmware and software

 Duet3D control hardware runs advanced firmware called [RepRapFirmware](/User_manual/RepRapFirmware).
 This runs directly on the microprocessors on Duet 2 and Duet 3 mainboards, along with Duet 3 expansion boards.
 RepRapFirmware is extremely configurable and flexible, supporting a wide range of machine kinematics, large numbers of axes, tools and ancillaries.
 RepRapFirmware is actively under development and so is constantly improving with new features added each release.
 See the [RepRapFirmware github project](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-3.x) for all the recent changes.

 <!-- TODO add a Duet Software Framework Overview -->
 When using Duet 3 mainboards it is possible to connect a Single Board Computer (SBC) such as a Raspberry Pi directly to the Duet over a high speed SPI bus.
-With DuetSoftwareFramework running on the SBC, you can use a directly connected display to show the User interface, make use of the SBC's networking capabilities and make use of a powerful API to interface third-party applications and plugins as tightly as needed to the machine control flow.
+With DuetSoftwareFramework (DSF) running on the SBC, you can use a directly connected display to show the User interface, make use of the SBC's networking capabilities and make use of a powerful API to interface third-party applications and plugins as tightly as needed to the machine control flow.

 All Duet3D mainboards support networking and [Duet Web Control](/User_manual/Reference/Duet_Web_Control_Manual) provides a fully featured web browser based user interface that runs in all modern browsers.
 It is responsive and looks great on a phone, tablet, laptop, monitor or TV.
 DWC supports plugins that provide further extentability and customisation of the UI.